Anti-abortion violence is higher that it's been in 20 years: survey

-A new report finds that anti-abortion violence is higher than it's been in 20 years.
-And now newly confirmed Attorney General Jeff Sessions, whose views on abortion are conservative, will oversee law enforcement initiatives that protect abortion providers from violence — leaving already tense and vigilant reproductive rights advocates on edge.
+A new report finds that anti-abortion violence last year was higher than it's been in 20 years — and now that newly confirmed conservative Republican Attorney General Jeff Sessions will oversee law enforcement initiatives that protect an providers from harm, many advocates are on edge.

 Anti-abortion terrorism peaked in the mid-90s as a wave of shooting murders and bombings took the lives of doctors, medical receptionists, clinic escorts, and off-duty police officers.
 But it peaked again in 2015, according to the National Abortion Federation's (NAF) 2015 Violence and Disruption Statistics report, spurred by a widely publicized series of videos aimed at smearing Planned Parenthood.

-Note: Editor's Note: A previous version of this story reported that David Daledien was indicted by a Texas court in connection to the Planned Parenthood videos.
-The charges were subsequently dismissed.
-Additionally, an early version described Newman as being a board member for the Center for Medical Progress.
-He is no longer listed as being associated with the group.